 3. L’Union Estate Park

-Another place where you can see giant tortoises in the Seychelles is at L’Union Estate Park which is located at the southern end of La Digue.
+L’Union Estate Park is located at the southern end of La Digue.

 You can join a Seychelles day tour, which takes you around La Digue and includes a stop at L’Union Estate Park, to make things super easy.